 This is discussed in comparison with C.S.
 Lewis above as is her tendency to see Redemption as an event which can occur during our lives rather than something to await after death.

-A presentation for the Mother’s Union in Merthyr Tydfil – Spiritual Aspects of the writings of Elizabeth Goudge.
+A presentation for the Mother’s Union in Merthyr Tydfil on the Spiritual Aspects of the writings of Elizabeth Goudge.

-I picked out one book in particular to give a flavour of what the writing is like – and used ‘The Scent of Water’ for this purpose.
-I gave a brief résumé of the plot, illustrated by some quoted passages demonstrating how her characters come to be redeemed from hatred, fear, and pain by love, faith and obedience to God.
+I picked out one book in particular to give a flavour of what the writing is like and used “The Scent of Water” for this purpose.
+I gave a brief summary of the plot, illustrated by some quoted passages demonstrating how her characters come to be redeemed from hatred, fear, and pain by love, faith and obedience to God.

 It was while preparing the presentation that I realised the usefulness of a comparison with C.S.Lewis.
 They had in many ways a similar attitude which makes the comparison of their differences easy to understand illuminating both authors.
 An additional advantage is that while modern readers may not have heard of Elizabeth Goudge, most people have heard of C.S.Lewis, even if only as the author of the Narnia stories which are still very popular.

 This comparison really helped me to bring out the compassionate interest Goudge has in the little problems of people’s lives.
 Most of us are unlikely to have to face major ethical issues more than once or twice in our lives, but little ethical problems face us every day.
 For both authors, how we react to those problems is the stuff of which Christian living is made, but they treat the issue very differently in their books.

 The difference between them is that Goudge looks upon those small evils with eyes that know redemption, not just as being saved after our death but as a great power that changes our lives for the better; knew it, because had changed her own life over and over again in her times of despair and her experience of depression.